 First and foremost, a banker is there to help you with any issues relating to managing your finances.
 Another name for a banker is “financial adviser”, after all.
 Of course, withdrawals, payments, transfers and all simple transactions can now be conducted using ATMs and your online banking app.
 However, if you have questions about managing your money or making it grow, or because someone has been singing the praises of a particular financial product, then there’s no cause for delay!
 Your banker has the answers.
 As an expert, they can help you to ask the right questions and direct you to the products and services best suited to your circumstances.
 They can also help you avoid high-risk investments, and make you aware of any risks connected with the ones you already have.
 They are there to help you make the most of your capital, and in particular, to prevent you from jeopardising it through unsuitable choices.

 This is often the first thing that comes to mind when the question of a banker’s role is raised.
 You need money, they give it to you, and you pay it back with interest.
 It’s not magic, but it’s still incredibly useful.
 Without mortgage loans, how many of us would never have been able to become homeowners?
-And given the current interest rates, it’s a rather appealing prospect.
+And even though rates have tended to rise since the summer of 2022, it’s still a rather appealing prospect.

 Your banker is there not to crush your dreams, but to keep your dreams from crushing you.